MoshDev/The-Invitor/README.md

 The Invitor attempts to use the latest Kotlin libraries and tools.
 As a summary:

  * Whole code base is written in [Kotlin](https://kotlinlang.org/)
- * Covarage 100%
+ * UnitTest Covarage 100%
- * Uses the MVVM (Use-Cases and Interactors for more concern seperation)
+ * Uses the MVVM Architecture (along with Use-Cases and Interactors for more concern seperation)
 * Uses [Dagger2](https://google.github.io/dagger) for dependency injection

 ## Architecture